yogi1967/MoneydancePythonScripts/README.md

 **!!
 As of June 2021, most extensions available via the Moneydance menu >> Manage Extensions - Check there first !!**

 To use extension (*.mxt):
-- Run Moneydance
+- Launch Moneydance
+- Double-click the .mxt file
-- Drag and drop the .mxt file onto the Moneydance left side bar
+- .. or drag and drop the .mxt file onto the Moneydance left side bar
 - .. or Menu>Extensions>Manage Extensions>add from file>Select the mxt>Open/Install.
 - Then exit and restart Moneydance
 - To run, Menu>Extensions> and choose the Extension to run